crunchbutton/crunchbutton/CONTRIBUTING.md

 To report development issues, please make sure you provide as much information as possible to help identify the problem.

-**If an issue is blocking orders being fullfilled, ie, order notifications not going out, drivers cant accept orders, users cant place orders, add the label BLOCKING**
+**If an issue is blocking orders being fullfilled, ie, order notifications not going out, drivers can't accept orders, users can't place orders, add the label BLOCKING**

 #### For user/Crunchbutton related issues